storj-thirdparty/gateway-dhd/README.md

   start       start the REST server

 Flags:
-  -h, --help          help for gateway-dhd
+  -e, --enableDocs    For generating UI documentation of the REST server -h, --help          help for gateway-dhd
   -p, --port string   Port number of the REST server (default "8080")
 ```